svjack/svjack/README.md

 <br/>

 <b>
-Looking for a job. if you are interested in more, you can contact me by email ehangzhou@outlook.com
+Looking for a job. if you are interested in me, you can contact me by email ehangzhou@outlook.com
 </b>

 ## Recent update repos (group by Domain)